Ablexxive/dotfiles/README.md

 * One must have a good balance between the perceived challenges of the task at hand and their own perceived skills.
 One must have confidence in one's ability to complete the task at hand.

 **Fluency** + **immediacy** + **autonomy** + *a little bit of challenge* = **fun**

+# Experiments
+1. What question do I want answered?
+2. What data will help me believe the answer?